krother/learning_paths/machine_learning.md

 * train a decision tree
 * Plot a decision tree
 * train a Random Forest
-* define a Voting Classifier
 * name parameters and hyperparameters of tree-based models
 * explain regularization strategies for tree-based models
 * describe the CART algorithm
 * explain the GINI score
 * apply Gradient Boosting
-* distinguish bagging and boosting
 * interpret a model with SMOTE

 ## Time Series Forecasting